SunilRumbaLama/angular2Chatapp/README.md

 Run `npm uninstall -g angular-cli` </br>
 Run `npm cache clean`</br>
 Run `npm install -g angular-cli@1.0.0-beta.21`</br>
-Run `npm install` to install all the dependencies.
+Run `npm install` to install all the dependencies.</br>

+Go to [FIREBASE](https://firebase.google.com/docs/web/setup), set up an account, create a project and get the keys that you need.
+It is really easy process.
+Go through the firebase docs.

 ## Create a project in firebase.
 Navigate to app/src/app.module.ts
 export const firebaseConfig = { <br/>